topicquests/sensecraft/documentation/routes.md

 * a button to toggle your membership
 * a button to show and toggle your leadership role

-v2: If the user is not in the guild yet, allows the leadership to invite or accept a request for membership.
+v2: If the member is not in the guild yet, allows the leadership to invite or accept a request for membership.

 ### guild_list `/guild`